 Choosing Where to Apply

-One of the most exciting parts of applying to health professions schools is researching and compiling your school list.
-There are several factors to consider when drafting the list of schools to which you will apply:
+One of the most exciting parts of applying to medical or dental schools is researching and compiling your school list.
+There are several factors to consider when drafting that list:

 - Number of schools